valnoxy/t440p-oc/README.md

 **Dualbooting**

-If you want to dualboot / multiboot your T440p with Windows or Linux, do not use OpenCore as bootloader!
+If you want to dualboot / multiboot your T440p with Windows or Linux, do **not** use OpenCore as bootloader!
 You need to use the efi boot menu in order to boot Windows or Linux.
 Legacy boot is not supported!

 The reason: **ACPI Patches**

 These ACPI patches are necessary for booting macOS.
 OpenCore doesn't only patch macOS, but also Windows and Linux.
-Other operating systems handle the patches differently than macOS.
+These operating systems handle the patches differently than macOS.
 If you decide to use OpenCore with other systems, you may expect some bugs like missing battery and WiFi issues.

 **EFI folders**